King Size Bed Measurements: The Complete Guide for Comfort and Fit

 U.S. King Size Dimensions

 The standard king size bed measurements in the U.S. are 76 inches wide by 80 inches long.
-That’s 6 feet 4 inches wide and 6 feet 8 inches long — basically, the size of two twin XL mattresses pushed together.
+That’s about 6 feet 4 inches wide and 6 feet 8 inches long—basically, the size of two twin XL mattresses side by side.
+This generous width provides ample space for couples, families, or anyone who values extra room to stretch out comfortably.

 California King vs. Standard King